rafael-abuawad/bob-stablecoin/FAQ.md

 BOBC

 ## Tagline
-Overcollateralized BOB Stablecoin baked by ETH
+Overcollateralized BOB Stablecoin backed by ETH

 ## Why am I participating in Based LatAm?
 I want to connect with like-minded individuals in LatAm; I believe that is very important for us as a community to connect and grow together.
 Participating in the hackathon was a way for me to show my skills and share my knowledge, hopefully a good presentation card for future endeavors.